rivoni-khoza/classification-predict-streamlit-template/resources/Fig Explanation 1.md

-Let's have a look at some of the analysis made from the dataset:
+**Let's have a look at some of the analysis made from the dataset**: